To earn a bachelor's degree (Bachelor of Arts or Bachelor of Science), a student must:

 The College Standards Committee declares class valedictorian and salutatorian.
 These students must be members of the Order of Gownsmen and must have pursued a full college course at Sewanee.
 Exceptions may be made for students spending no more than two semesters at an officially sanctioned off-campus program.

-Academic advisors work closely with the dean and associate dean of the college, the dean of students, the University counselors, and the registrar.
+Academic advisors work closely with the dean and associate dean of the college, the dean and associate deans of students, the University counselors, and the registrar.
 Students are frequently referred to these and other offices for advice and assistance.

 Averages are computed in grade points.
 Each graded semester hour of academic credit carries with it a corresponding number of grade points as follows: